Plan your custom software project with precision Estimate Now!

 1. Define the App Idea and Requirements

 The first step is identifying the app’s purpose, target audience, and core features.
 Developers conduct market research to analyze competitors and user needs.
 Creating wireframes and mockups helps visualize the app’s layout and functionality before development begins.
-Tools like Figma or Adobe XD are used for the UI/UX design of an Android application.
+Tools like Figma or Adobe XD are used for UI/UX design.

 2. Set Up the Development Environment